 Even as the cold weather of December brings a slower pace of life to Northeast Indiana, Bridget Harrison, Executive Director of Clear Lake Township Land Conservancy (CLTLC), is busy preparing for next year’s projects and programs.
 Bridget became the first staff hire of CLTLC in 2015, joining the team after working in environmental consulting near Chicago and land trust work in California.
 “CLTLC has existed for 27 years, so we’ve had success and challenges.
 Volunteers did a wonderful job leading the organization and contribute to our success still,” explained Bridget.
-With the addition of a full time staff member, CLTLC has been able to expand its activities, outreach, and board engagement.

 The mission of CLTLC is to preserve and protect the natural environment, which goes beyond Clear Lake itself to include the entirety of the township.
 This is done through 3 service areas, the first of which is a variety of environmental education programs.
 Their Knee-high Naturalist program has provided kids with free educational opportunities for 12 years.
 Last year’s activities included a farm tour, beekeeping session, and a presentation on “tracks and scat” led by staff from Pokagon.
 “It’s fun to see the parents light up and take away information from the programs too,” shared Bridget.
 The second service area is natural area preservation.
 CLTLC currently has 63 acres of natural land to preserve, and they are constantly working with the community to find opportunities to increase.
 “The permanence of the conservancy is really unique.
 Knowing these properties we protect and manage will be here for generations who don’t even exist yet—it’s an awesome feeling,” said Bridget.
 The third and final focus area at CLTLC is annual testing for water quality.
 They also work with various groups to provide education and encourage practices that improve water quality.